FOREX-Dollar nurses losses after Fed refrains from rate hike

 By Lisa Twaronite

-TOKYO, Sept 18 (Reuters) - The dollar struggled to take back lost ground in Asian trading on Friday after skidding to three-week lows against the euro and a basket of currencies following the Federal Reserve’s decision to hold interest rates steady and cut its long-term U.S. growth outlook.
+TOKYO, Sept 18 (Reuters) - The dollar took back some lost ground in Asian trading on Friday after skidding to three-week lows against the euro and a basket of currencies after the Federal Reserve held interest rates steady and cut its long-term U.S. growth outlook.

 Opinions had been divided over whether the Fed would raise rates on Thursday for the first time since 2006, and the announcement triggered broad dollar losses, though the central bank left open the possibility of a modest policy tightening later this year.

-The dollar index tracking the greenback against a basket of six major currencies edged up about 0.1 percent to 94.634, after dropping as low as 94.360 on Thursday, its lowest since Aug.
-26. It was down about 0.6 percent for the week.
+The dollar index, which tracks the greenback against a basket of six major currencies, stood at 94.632, edging up about 0.1 percent after dropping as low as 94.360, its lowest since Aug.
+26.

-The dollar edged lower against the yen after a more moderate decline overnight.
-It was buying 119.96 yen, slightly above late U.S. levels after falling as low as 119.65 yen earlier, and was poised to shed about 0.5 percent for the week.
+The dollar steadied against the yen after a more moderate decline.
+It was buying 120.18 yen in early Asian trade, slightly above late U.S. levels after falling as low as 119.80 yen overnight in the wake of the Fed’s more downbeat assessment.

-“In today’s session, it’s hard to see any some sort of dollar/yen trend,” said Masashi Murata, currency strategist for Brown Brothers Harriman in Tokyo.

-“In the Tokyo session, there is no reason to increase either dollar-long or -short positions after this latest Fed decision, ahead of the Silver Week holiday here.”

 “Recent global economic and financial developments may restrain economic activity somewhat and are likely to put further downward pressure on inflation in the near term,” the U.S. central bank said.